-This is how to make the Chinese takeout favorite Sweet & Sour Chicken in the oven so the chicken is CRISPY but not dried out inside.
+A Baked Sweet and Sour Chicken recipe that shows you how to make the Chinese takeout favourite Sweet and Sour Chicken in the oven so the chicken is CRISPY but not dried out inside.
 Coated generously in a sticky sauce with a perfect sweet-sour balance!

 I don’t like to shout out from the rooftops “this is the BEST baked Sweet & Sour Chicken!” because who’s to say that theirs is the best?
 But this is a darn good recipe.
 And it’s MY favourite way of making Sweet & Sour Chicken in the oven.
 Here’s why:

 - Not sickeningly sweet.
 It’s made with 1/2 cup of sugar which is still a lot compared to my usual midweek meals.
 But it is less than the 3/4 to 1 cup that you’ll see in many recipes.